dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

     });
 ```

 `RecursiveCharacterTextSplitter` is responsible for splitting the content into chunks.
 It takes two parameters: `chunkSize` and `chunkOverlap`.
 The `chunkSize` parameter specifies the maximum number of characters in each chunk.
 The `chunkOverlap` parameter specifies the number of characters that each chunk should overlap with the previous chunk.
-Overlap in text splitting allows adjacent chunks to share common information, which can improve performance and accuracy of text processing tasks.
+Overlap in text splitting allows adjacent chunks to share common information, which can improve the performance and accuracy of text-processing tasks.

 You can read more about text splitting [here](https://js.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter).